-Long lunches overlooking Avoca Beach
+Perfect for long lunches overlooking Avoca Beach

 Think long lunches overlooking Avoca Beach with a cocktail in hand, enjoying some of the freshest seafood and extraordinary menus the area has to offer.

-Going on 9 months old, we caught up with the owner, Emily Caska, to hear about how this beauty of a venue came to life.
+We caught up with the owner, Emily Caska, to hear about how this beauty of a venue came to life.

 Upon walking into the premises, it was clear the view was breathtaking, not many – if any – venues on the Coast enjoy such a vantage point so everything worked back from that.
 The palette was simple and [we] drew on the colours of the Avoca sunset – light blue, peach, sand, and white… my vision was for the space to be fresh, inviting, simple.
 That ethos carries through to everything we do.

 Getting ready to open was as exciting as it was overwhelming.
-I was involved every single day of fit out while juggling a full-time job and 4-year-old on my own but when you’re so passionate about something and can see progress, those sleepless nights quickly dissipate.
+I was involved every single day of fit out while juggling a full-time job and four-year-old on my own but when you’re so passionate about something and can see progress, those sleepless nights quickly dissipate.
 We worked a lot with the community prior to opening as being a small coastal town, our locals are everything… and so, it [Avoca Surf House] was born!

 Do you have a background in hospitality?

-I worked in pubs during my uni days and managed some venues in the eastern suburbs of Sydney where I really learnt the ropes from the best in the business.
+I worked in pubs during my uni days and managed some venues in the eastern suburbs of Sydney where I really learned the ropes from the best in the business.
 Upon taking over the premises, I was told no end that I didn’t have enough experience to do this, however I think there’s also been great benefit in that, a sort of conscious naivety and consumer lens that has helped shape who we are and what we do in a way that’s different to the traditional hospitality model.